nostandard/cosmwasm-contracts/README.md

 # CosmWasm Contracts

-A library of battle-tested and production-ready CosmWasm smart contracts.
+A library of [CosmWasm](https://github.com/CosmWasm/cosmwasm) smart contracts.

+**WARNING** None of these contracts have been audited and no liability is assumed for the use of this code.
+They are provided as-is to be used as bases for your projects.

 ## Contributing